 All applicants are strongly encouraged to contact the Office of Admissions for a campus tour or for an individual meeting with an admissions representative.
 The primary purpose of the visit is to give the applicant a firsthand look at the college and to have the opportunity to seek additional information about any aspect of the College.
+You may schedule a campus tour at www.cmcc.edu/tour or by calling the Office of Admissions at (207) 755-5273.

-New England Student Regional Program - Non-Resident Applicants
+New England Student Regional Program -Non-Resident Applicants